anhductk74/taskmanagement-nextjs/ROLE_SYSTEM_GUIDE.md

 ## 🔧 **Development Workflow**

 ### **1. Test Different Roles**
-1. Go to `/role-demo`
-2. Use DevRoleSwitcher to change roles
+1. Use DevRoleSwitcher (bottom-right corner) to change roles
-3. See how UI changes instantly
+2. See how UI changes instantly
-4. Test all permission combinations
+3. Test all permission combinations

 ### **2. Add New Permissions**
 ```typescript